rgdonohue/us-counties-and-maga/README.md

 **Key Takeaway**: The data show strong positive spatial autocorrelation (Moran's I ≈ 0.43-0.65) for both distress metrics and Trump support, with compelling visual evidence of co-location in Appalachian and rural Southern counties.
 These patterns are statistically significant and geographically clustered—"place matters" in understanding both community health and voting behavior.

 > **Note**: While these correlations are striking, they represent preliminary exploratory findings.
-Formal regression models with demographic controls, sensitivity analyses, and peer review are necessary before drawing causal inferences.
+Formal regression models with demographic controls, sensitivity analyses, and peer review are necessary before drawing causal inferences. **See the [full methodology document](docs/METHODOLOGY.md) for detailed findings, caveats, and next steps.**

 ## Quickstart (Synthetic Data)